Frequently Asked Questions

 Is there transportation provided while on the Vineyard?

 Once you are on Martha’s Vineyard you will have limited access to a few vehicles owned by FOCUS.
+Vehicles are not available from 1:00-4:00pm most afternoons.
 In accordance with the FOCUS Driving Policy, only cleared drivers are allowed to borrow these vehicles.
 To be cleared, drivers must be 21 years or older, have an MVR (Motor Vehicle Record) review performed on them prior to their arrival, and have a clean driving record as defined by the FOCUS’ Driving Policy.

 What is the housing for volunteers?

 The housing for volunteers will typically be a 6-bedroom cottage on FOCUS’ property.
-If you are volunteering as an individual there is a good chance that you will be sharing a room with another volunteer from your team due to limited space.
+If you are volunteering as an individual you will be sharing a room with another volunteer due to limited space.
 We can accommodate married couples, but most rooms have two twin-sized beds.

 Each cottage is equipped with a small working kitchen (refrigerator, stovetop, oven, and microwave) that we suggest using if you have dietary preferences and would like to eat something other than what is being served to the program for a meal.
 In addition, FOCUS has laundry services that volunteers are welcome to use, as long as it is not a heavy laundry day for the program.